Noam Dovrat: Professional career

+He is 6 ft 5 in tall, and weighs 187 lb.

 As a youth Dovrat played basketball with the Maccabi Rishon LeZion juniors in Israel.
 He has played for Maccabi Rishon LeZion in the Israeli Basketball Premier League since 2018.
 He was named 2020 Israeli Basketball Premier League Discovery of the Year.

 Dovrat has played for the Israeli U-16 and U-18 national teams.
 He played in the 2018 FIBA U16 European Championship, and the 2019 FIBA U18 European Championship.
 He was MVP and All-Tournament Team in the 2019 FIBA U18 European Championship Division B, after averaging 16.1 points, 5.3 rebounds, 4.5 assists, and 1.3 steals per game.
 In November 2020 he was named to the Israeli national basketball team.

 On 31 December 2021 it was announced that Dovrat had signed with Hapoel Jerusalem.